scientificcomputing/phd-retreat-190324/docs/environments.md

 ---

-## When you submit / publish as paper always create a docker image that can reproduce the environment
+## When you submit / publish a paper always create a docker image that can reproduce the environment

 You can automate this process with GitHub actions.
 We will have an exercise later :)
 ![bg right fit](figures/docker_meme.jpg)